 Double Spend Attack

-Because all witnesses are elected, highly accountable, and granted dedicated time slots to produce blocks, there is rarely any situation where two competing chains can exist.
+Because all witnesses are elected, highly accountable, and granted dedicated time slots to produce blocks, there are rarely any situations where two competing chains can co-exist.
 From time to time, network latency will prevent one witness from receiving the prior block in time.
 If this happens, the next witness will resolve the issue by building on whichever block they received first.
-With 99% witness participation, a transaction has a 99% chance of being confirmed after a single witness.
+With 99% witness participation, a transaction has a 99% chance of being confirmed after reaching a single witness.

-While the system is robust against natural chain reorganization events, there is still some potential for software bugs, network interruptions, or incompetent or malicious witnesses to create multiple competing histories that are longer than a block or two.
+While the system is robust against natural chain reorganization events, there is still some potential for software bugs, network interruptions, or an incompetent or malicious witness to create multiple competing histories longer than a block or two.
 The software always selects the blockchain with the highest witness participation rate.
-A witness operating on their own can only produce one block per round and will always have a lower participation rate than the majority.
+A witness operating on their own can only produce one block per round, and it will always have a lower participation rate than the majority.
 There is nothing that any witness (or minority group of witnesses) can do to produce a blockchain with a higher participation rate.
 The participation rate is calculated by comparing the expected number of blocks produced vs the actual number of blocks produced.

 Under DPOS, every stakeholder has influence that is directly proportional to their stake, and no stakeholders are excluded from exercising this influence.
 Every other consensus system on the market excludes the vast majority of stakeholders from participating.
 There are many different ways that alternatives exclude stakeholders.
 Some alternatives use invite-only systems.
 Others exclude participation by making it cost more to participate than they earn.
 Still other systems technically allow everyone to participate, but they can be safely ignored by a few large players who produce the vast majority of all blocks.
-Only DPOS ensures that block production is evenly distributed among the most people and that everyone has an economically viable way to influence who those people are.
+Only DPOS ensures even distribution of block production among the most people and that everyone has a viable means to influence who those people are.